-- a) The credit-to-GDP ratio, based on banking loans granted to Luxembourg households and non-financial undertakings, amounts to 98.4% in the third guarter of 2016 (Graph 1). - b) The deviation of the credit-to-GDP ratio from its long-term trend amounts to -4.4% (Graph 2). - c) The countercyclical buffer guide calculated according to Recommendation ESRB/2014/1 is set at 0% (Graph 2).
+- a) The credit-to-GDP ratio, based on banking loans granted to Luxembourg households and non-financial undertakings, amounts to 102.2% in the first quarter of 2017 (Graph 2). - b) The deviation of the credit-to-GDP ratio from its long-term trend amounts to -0.4% (Graph 2). - c) The countercyclical buffer guide calculated according to Recommendation ESRB/2014/1 is set at 0% (Graph 2).

 These indicators do not show excessive growth of credit granted to the economy by the players of the national financial system.
-These indicators based on alternative measures of credit proposed by the European Central Bank, the Bank for International Settlements and the Banque centrale du Luxembourg, all led to similar results with overall negative deviations of the credit-to-GDP ratio, below the reference threshold of 2% set in Recommendation ESRB/2014/1.
+These indicators based on alternative measures of credit proposed by the European Central Bank, the Bank for International Settlements and the Banque centrale du Luxembourg, all led to similar results with deviations of the credit-to-GDP ratio, below the reference threshold of 2% set in Recommendation ESRB/2014/1.

 Other variables have been taken into account in so far as they can indicate a build-up of systemic risk associated with excessive credit growth, such as credit dynamics, measures of potential overvaluation of property prices, as well as measures linked to macroeconomic environment.
-It emerges from the analysis that credit dynamics remain stable and in line with economic growth, that the macroeconomic fundamentals continue to gain strength, be it GDP, trade balance or employment, and that the banks' resilience calculated according to their level of capitalisation or leverage remains stable.
+It emerges from the analysis that the development of the credit, although dynamic, in particular, vis-à-vis non-financial undertakings remain in line with economic growth, that the macroeconomic fundamentals continue to gain strength, be it GDP, trade balance or employment, and that the banks' resilience calculated according to their level of capitalisation or leverage remains stable.

-Graph 1: Ratio of banking credit-to-GDP and its long-term trend
+Graph 1: Ratio of banking credit-to-GDP and its long-term trend of 30 November 2017 on the setting of a countercyclical buffer rate for the first quarter of 2018

-Graph 2: Deviation of the credit-to-GDP ratio from its long-term trend and countercyclical buffer guide of 6 March 2017 on the setting of a countercyclical buffer rate for the fourth second of 2017
+Graph 2: Deviation of the credit-to-GDP ratio from its long-term trend and countercyclical buffer guide